Snape3058/panda/README.md

 (<https://clang.llvm.org/docs/HowToSetupToolingForLLVM.html>)
 or using tools like [Bear (Build EAR)][link-bear].

+Execution of *Panda* requires
-Executing *Panda* by providing the actions to be executed together with number of parallel workers and output path (optional).
+the *CBT Execution Configurations* (Section 2.2) to be scheduled, as well as optional settings, such as number of parallel workers and output path.

 ```
-$ panda <actions> [-f CDB] [-j JOBS] [-o OUTPUT] [options]
+$ panda <configurations> [-f CDB] [-j JOBS] [-o OUTPUT] [options]
 ```

-The built-in actions are composed of compilation database actions, which can generate output directly from the compilation database, and tooling actions invoking compilers and tools.
-These actions can cover most scenes of executing analyzers and generating desired inputs for analyzers.
+*Panda* provides built-in configurations that cover most scenes of executing analyzers and generating desired inputs for analyzers.
+The built-in configurations can be categorized as Compiler Tool (T<sub>Compiler</sub>) Configurations, Frontend Tool (T<sub>Frontend</sub>) Configurations, and Compilation Database Configurations.
+The first two categories have been mentioned in the paper, and the last category of configurations are used to generate output directly from the compilation database.

 * Example 1: Generating external function map and invocation list to path `/tmp/csa-ctu-scan` under a concurrency of 16 processes.